Mirmix/Learning_2D_SDF/README.md

 # SIREN model reconstruction
-NeRF model construction used Huber loss, and Adam optimizer, why should not?
+SIREN model construction used Huber loss, and Adam optimizer, why should not?

 ```python